HugoKovac/GoNext/README.md

    ```
 4. **Build and deploy the backend and frontend:**
    - Certificate: Ensure you have an SSL certificate set up in AWS Certificate Manager (For external registrar domain).
+     - Add certs files to `infra/terraform/certs`.
+     - Verify domain with CNAME records.
+     - Register CNAME records in your domain registrar for cloudfront distribution and ALB public DNS.
    - Backend: Build Go binary and upload to EC2 and run the service.
    - Frontend: Build React app and upload to S3 bucket for CloudFront distribution.